DanStelmakh/nodejs-calculator/README.md

 This is my first try to make calculator with Node.js.
-I started with simple way and continue to modern it using different technmologies, like OOP.
+I started with simple way and continue to make  it better using different technologies, like OOP.